-BlackFaceNaija is now working on his next album called “Rising Sun” due in September 2019!
-Hopefully it’ll make this year just as good a year as 2017 was due to his amazing passion and talent.
+BlackFaceNaija has now released his most recent album called “Rising Sun” in September 2019! it made 2019 just as good a year as 2017 was due to his amazing passion and talent.
 “Rising Sun” features promising tracks such as “Love You Na Crime”, “Badder Than Them” ft Skinny Rose, “Freedom”, “Sk Malawi”, “BuzMan of Def O Clan”, “Internet Girl”, “Naughty With You” ft Mackakay, and “My Avenue”!

-“Rising Sun” is enjoying massive success on Airplay, and is just what Nigerians and BlackFaceNaija fans all over the world are waiting on!
-Stay tuned, because a release date will be announced in no time, and Naija will continue bringing his amazing and distinguished music to the people who need it!
+“Rising Sun” is enjoyed massive success on Airplay, and is just what Nigerians and BlackFaceNaija fans all over the world were waiting on!
+Stay tuned for future announcements of big hits, and Naija will continue bringing his amazing and distinguished music to the people who need it!